Climate change in Africa: Socioeconomic impacts

 Survey results from 2022 show that access to wood and water appears to be severely impacted by climate change in Kenya and Cameroon.

 Climate change will increasingly impact Africa due to many factors.
 These impacts are already being felt and will increase in magnitude if action is not taken to reduce global carbon emissions.
-The impacts include higher temperatures, drought, changing rainfall patterns, and increased climate variability.
+The impacts include higher temperatures, droughts, changing rainfall patterns, and increased climate variability.
 These conditions have a bearing on energy production and consumption.
 The recent drought in many African countries, which has been linked to climate change, adversely affected both energy security and economic growth across the continent.

 Africa will be one of the regions most impacted by the adverse effects of climate change.
-Reasons for Africa's vulnerability are diverse and include low levels of adaptive capacity, poor diffusion of technologies and information relevant to supporting adaptation, and high dependence on agro-ecosystems for livelihoods.
+Reasons for Africa's vulnerability are diverse and include low levels of adaptive capacity, poor diffusion of technologies, and information relevant to supporting adaptation, and high dependence on agro-ecosystems for livelihoods.
 Many countries across Africa are classified as Least-Developed Countries (LDCs) with poor socio-economic conditions, and by implication are faced with particular challenges in responding to the impacts of climate change.

 Pronounced risks identified for Africa in the IPCC's Fifth Assessment Report relate to ecosystems, water availability, and agricultural systems, with implications for food security.

 In 2022, over 6,000 respondents from ten African nations took part in a climate survey conducted by the European Investment Bank.
 The survey found that 88% of respondents claimed climate change was hurting their lives, while 61% of respondents claimed that environmental destruction has impacted their income or source of livelihood.
 These losses are usually the result of severe drought, increasing sea levels or coastal erosion, or extreme weather events like floods or storms.

 More than half of African respondents (57%) said that they or people they know have already made steps to adapt to the effects of climate change.
 Among these measures are investments in water-saving devices to mitigate the effects of drought and drain clearance ahead of flooding.
 34% of all African respondents said climate change is one of the most pressing issues confronting their country, among other key issues such as inflation and access to health care.